 Comparing QSR: ISO 13485 and 21 CFR Part 820

-The FDA is presently working on transitioning their QSR requirements to ISO 13485.
+The FDA is presently working on transitioning its QSR requirements to ISO 13485.
 The intent is to coalesce 21 CFR Part 820 with ISO 13485:2016 to harmonize requirements while revamping the regulation, which hasn’t been updated in more than 20 years.
 As medical device companies increasingly distribute globally, they have had to comply with both requirements, as well as other international requirements.
 Since international medical device regulators (including the ones in EU, Canada, Australia, and Japan) stand their quality system requirements on ISO 13485:2016, the FDA can renew the regulation to align with a wider, universally trusted quality system standard.

 Overlapping Regulations for Medical Device Manufacturing